-by LL in Toronto almost 2 years ago
+by LL in Toronto about 2 years ago

 Hi, I was wondering if anyone knows why my furnace makes a bang sound when it shuts off.
 It doesn’t happen everytime it shuts off.
 The bang actually sounds like the sheet of metal on the furnace is pushing in or out.
 I think it may be called ‘oil canning’.
 What can I do to stop it from doing that ?
 Other than that, the furnace seems to be working fine.

-by Aaron from Kroll Corp. almost 2 years ago
+by Aaron from Kroll Corp. about 2 years ago

 It might be due to the pressure change when fan stops blowing.
 The decrease in pressure when the fan stops may be causing a piece of sheet metal to bend back in, causing the bang.
 Just a thought!

-by jodi from douro almost 2 years ago
+by jodi from douro about 2 years ago

 could it be the airducts banging ?